-Tucker performed some great televised duets over the years with the likes of Nashville friends Glen Campbell, George Jones and Brandi Carlile, but none of those match the flashiness, fury and downright fun of her on-screen chemistry with one of the Rock & Roll Hall of Fame's all-time shoo-ins.
+Tucker performed some great televised duets over the years with the likes of Nashville friends Glen Campbell, George Jones and Brandi Carlile, but none of those match the flashiness, fury and downright fun of her on-screen chemistry with one of the Rock and Roll Hall of Fame's all-time shoo-ins.

 "Somethin' Else" was written by Cochran's girlfriend Sharon Sheeley and his older brother Bob Cochran.
 It's the sort of rock 'n' roll and rockabilly classic that plays off the typical teenager of the time's daydreams about picking up their next date in a new convertible.
-Whatever typical came to mean for teenagers beyond those early years of rock excluded the experiences of Tucker, a star by age 13 because of the swift success of "Delta Dawn."
+Whatever typical came to mean for teenagers beyond those early years of rock excluded the experiences of Tucker, a star by age 13 because of the swift success of her country music megahit "Delta Dawn."